Differences between Residential and Leisure parks explained

 In Summary…

 Residential parks allow you to live there permanently.
 You can live there all year and are not required to own another property.
-Leisure parks are for seasonal use.
+Leisure parks are primarily designed for seasonal use.
 You cannot live there full-time as your primary residence, and you will be required to leave after a certain period of time.
-You cannot stay in the park all year, even if it is open all year.
+You often cannot stay in the park all year, even if it is open all year.

 For more details or to browse Quickmove’s network of residential and leisure parks, check out our handy Find a Park tool and filter by residential or leisure.